llqsee/groupset/README.md

 TODO list:
+- Optimize the workflow, to make it run fast;
-- Fix the sorting feature while no aggregate first;
+- ~~Fix the sorting feature while no aggregate first;~~
 - Highlight the between changes while hover the subsets;
 - ~~could you please fix the trafic dataset?
 I am meeting people familiar with this dataset today and want to do a study with them~~
 - also we talked about cumulative either add the cumulative traffic (I remember you already did it) and an interesting case study could be https://observablehq.com/@fil/covid-19-derived-chart (not a priority but could illustrate the discussion at the end of the paper)